 SL: The chorale preludes, not published until five years after his death, turned out to be Brahms’ last work.
 From one of the greatest composers of symphonies, chamber works, a requiem and more—a collection of short pieces that honor the past, reflect his own time, and continue to be re-interpreted today.

-On April 16th, Easter Sunday, listen to the Philadelphia Orchestra in Concert on WRTI from 1 to 3 pm.
+On Sunday, September 24th, listen to the Philadelphia Orchestra in Concert on WRTI from 1 to 3 pm.
 The program includes a selection of Brahms' chorale preludes.
 Four are played by Peter Richard Conte on organ only, and three are played by the orchestra, which commissioned transcriptions for the occasion.